Summary

 One final thing to note: Applying for a prequalified Chase offer is not a way to bypass the 5/24 rule.
 Historically, some Chase cardholders have noted that targeted credit card offers by mail or online didn’t add to their 5/24 standing.
 However, this is not confirmed to be true and prequalified offers do not fall under this category.

-Those seeking a Chase credit card can benefit from checking their prequalified offers – via CardMatch or the Chase site.
-You’ll get a better idea of your approval odds, minimizing the risk of a hard pull to your credit coupled with a denied application.
+Those seeking a Chase credit card can benefit from checking their prequalified offers.
+You’ll get a better idea of your approval odds, which will minimize your risk of getting a hard pull to your credit coupled with a denied application.

 Editorial Disclaimer